-- Press and the HR, MIN, MM, DD, and YYYY (hour, minute, month, day, and year) display. - Press the softkey under any one of the tabs to be changed.
+- With the radio on, press [⊕] and the HR, MIN, MM, DD, and YYYY (hour, minute, month, day, and year) display. - 2.
+Press the softkey under any one of the tabs to be changed.
 Every time the softkey is pressed again, the time or the date if selected, increases by one.

-Another way to increase the time or date is to press ▷ SEEK or ▷▷ FWD (forward).
+Another way to increase the time or date is to press \bowtie SEEK or $\triangleright \triangleright$ FWD (forward).

-Changing the Time and Date Default Settings
+Changing the Time or Date Default Settings